IceWhaleTech/ZimaDocs/source/zimacube/Assembly-Tutorial.md

 **Replace fan**

-*   Align the four threads on the replacement fan with the four threaded holes on the main board, and place the trend towards the system disk (in the middle picture box).
+- Align the four screws on the fan to be replaced with the four screw holes on the motherboard, and place the air outlet towards the system disk (in the middle picture box).

-Note: The four sides of the screws are twisted in turn, otherwise it will warp
+Note: tighten the screws on the four sides in turn, otherwise it will lift up

 | ![](https://manage.icewhale.io/api/static/docs/1731048464312_copyImage.png) | ![](https://manage.icewhale.io/api/static/docs/1731048465271_copyImage.png) |
 | - | - |

-*   Plug the fan power supply into the power socket
+- Plug the fan power supply into the power socket

 ![](https://manage.icewhale.io/api/static/docs/1731048466402_copyImage.png)